Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

 Figure \ref{fig:parameters_test} presents the registration results of our proposal and F3Net.
-As the size of the template image increases, the corresponding CMR significantly improves, and average $L_{2}$ gradually decreases.
+As the size of the template image increases, the corresponding CMR significantly improves, and the average $L_{2}$ gradually decreases.
 For example, as shown in Fig. \ref{fig:parameters_test} (a) and (d), when the template image size increases from 96 pixels to 128 pixels, CMR(3) improves by 7.90\%, and average $L_{2}$ decreases by 43.80\%.
-When the template image size increases from 128 to 160 pixels, CMR(3) increases by 9.44\%, and average $L_{2}$ decreases by 48.70\%.
-When the template image size increases from 160 to 200 pixels, CMR(3) improves by 8.02\%, while average $L_{2}$ only decreases by 32.20\%.
+When the template image size increases from 128 to 160 pixels, CMR(3) increases by 9.44\%, and the average $L_{2}$ decreases by 48.70\%.
+When the template image size increases from 160 to 200 pixels, CMR(3) improves by 8.02\%, while the average $L_{2}$ only decreases by 32.20\%.
 The main reason is that when the template image size is too small, the image lacks sufficient discriminative information, resulting in poor registration accuracy.
-Meanwhile, when the reference image size is fixed, a smaller template image tends to have a wider spatial matching range, increasing registration difficulty.
+Meanwhile, when the reference image size is fixed, the template image with a small size tends to have a wider spatial range for matching, increasing the difficulty of image registration.
 As the template image size increases, the computational cost also increases.

 Additionally, our proposed method significantly outperforms F3Net in registration accuracy under different template image sizes.
 Moreover, our method is more robust than F3Net to template size changes.
 For example, as shown in Fig. \ref{fig:parameters_test} (b), when the template size decreases from 384 to 320, the CMR(1) of our method decreases by 4.01\%, while F3Net decreases by 13.68\%; the CMR(2) of our method decreases by 5.42\%, while F3Net decreases by 26.89\%.
 As shown in Fig. \ref{fig:parameters_test} (e), when the template size decreases from 256 pixels to 192 pixels, the average $L_{2}$ of our method increases by 8.72, while F3Net increases by 26.15.
 These results further demonstrate the robustness of our method, which can stably adapt to templates of different sizes while maintaining good registration accuracy.
 Furthermore, our method can extract discriminative features from small template images with sparse textures, thereby improving registration performance.